Repeating Flows

 Example 1: Year-End Accounts

-Some customers using Repeating Flows for their year end accounts, as it stands have to maintain 12 repeating flows (one for every month of the year).
+Some customers using Repeating Workflows for their year end accounts, as it stands have to maintain 12 repeating workflows (one for every month of the year).
 The reason they need to do this is because, their clients have year-ends spread through out the year.

 As it stands today, the schedule date is a fixed calendar date, as part of this change we would be looking for the option to set this schedule date, in relation to the Reporting Period as well as by fixed calendar date.